GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

    MySQL Connector/J must use TCP/IP sockets to connect to MySQL, as Java does not support Unix Domain Sockets.
-   Therefore, when MySQL Connector/J connects to MySQL, the security manager in MySQL server will use its grant tables to determine whether the connection is permitted.
+   Therefore, when MySQL Connector/J connects to MySQL, the security managerBean in MySQL server will use its grant tables to determine whether the connection is permitted.

    You must add the necessary security credentials to the MySQL